maetl/changing-software/content/posts/dont-think-in-endpoints.md

 Many programmers think of endpoints simply as HTTP accessible URLs, but other somewhat contradictory definitions exist.
 In the enterprise SOA world, there’s a nebulous definition of endpoint as the entry point to an implementation.
 In the Microsoft world, endpoint is an overloaded term, referring to both target devices for platform services and communications bindings for addressable services.
 [GitHub V3](http://developer.github.com/v3/) mentions endpoints and hypermedia in the same breath.
 Google has even modelled [entire services](https://developers.google.com/appengine/docs/python/endpoints/) on the concept.
 The fervid term has spread far and wide across the software industry, leaving [confusion and miscommunication](http://stackoverflow.com/questions/5034412/api-endpoint-semantics) in its wake.

-In common sense terms, most web APIs can easily be described as sets of endpoints.
+In common sense terms, web APIs can easily be described as sets of endpoints.
 They have identifiers exposed as URLS which form the public surface area of their capabilities.
 Each URL generally exposes a specific entity within the host system which can receive messages in the form of HTTP requests.

-It’s no coincidence that almost all APIs designed in this way rely on vast amounts of documentation and a myriad of HTTP clients and wrapping libraries in order to be used effectively.
+It’s no coincidence that almost all APIs designed this way rely on vast amounts of documentation and a myriad of HTTP clients and wrapping libraries in order to be used effectively.

 Such APIs seem to be constructed from the assumption that what clients want is the ability to query a data model defined as a bunch of nouns.
 But humans think in terms of processes and relationships; causes and effects.
 Most useful applications are designed around workflows, not just generic CRUD interactions.

-These human habits mean that when designing a service, it’s crucial to focus on the transitions between resources that model relationships where the purpose of a resource is defined by reference to other resources.
+These human habits mean that when designing a service, it’s crucial to focus on the transitions between states and relationships between resources.
+Resources are only meaningful in the context of other resources.

 > A truly RESTful API looks like hypertext.
 Every addressable unit of information carries an address, either explicitly (e.g., link and id attributes) or implicitly (e.g., derived from the media type definition and representation structure).
 Query results are represented by a list of links with summary information, not by arrays of object representations.
 > <br><br><cite><a href="http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven">Roy Fielding, REST APIs Must Be Hypertext Driven</a></cite>